 - Helps fasten/secure cracks in the trunk or at branch junctions

 - This method is customarily accompanied by the use of cabling

 It is important to keep in mind that cabling and bracing should only be applied when it is determined that the tree is healthy and can indeed benefit from such structural reinforcement moving forward.

 A Qualified Arborist Can Assess Whether Cabling and Bracing are Viable Options

 There are ultimately three prime reasons for the use of cabling and bracing techniques to reinforce or fortify a tree:

 - Damage Prevention

 - Restoring Structural Integrity

-The decision on the potential effectiveness of either or both of these methods is best left to the discretion of a certified arborist, a trained professional who can determine if these are viable options or whether the health/integrity of the tree has been compromised to the point where that tree should/must be removed.
+The decision on the potential effectiveness of either or both of these methods is best left to the discretion of a qualified arborist, a trained professional who can determine if these are viable options or whether the health/integrity of the tree has been compromised to the point where that tree should/must be removed.
 If their decision favours cabling or bracing, the arborist can also provide the required services in a most capable manner.

-If you suspect that the health or structural integrity of trees on your property have been compromised, call the tree care professionals from DreamWorks Tree Services today at 647-261-2627 to arrange for a free consultation with a certified arborist.
+If you suspect that the health or structural integrity of trees on your property have been compromised, call the tree care professionals from DreamWorks Tree Services today at 647-261-2627 to arrange for a free consultation with a qualified arborist.